-- The system cabinet houses the LSB card cage, a power system including battery PIUs, a cooling system, and the control panel with status indicators.
-Optional hardware includes an in-cabinet tape drive and disk drives. - The expander cabinet provides space for I/O devices and houses the XMI I/O bulkheads, a power system, a cooling system, and optional disk PIUs.
-There is one expander cabinet in a 3-cabinet system and two in a 5-cabinet system. - The battery cabinet houses battery PIUs.
-There is one battery cabinet in a 3-cabinet system and two in a 5-cabinet system. - The console load device is used for installing operating systems and software. - The console terminal is used for booting and for system management operations.
-A VAXstation 4000 Model 60 System Management Workstation is optional.
+- The system cabinet houses the LSB card cage, power system, cooling system, and the control panel with status indicators.
+Optional hardware includes an in-cabinet tape drive, in-cabinet CD-ROM, disk plugin units (PIUs), battery PIUs, and I/O PIUs. - The console load device is used for installing operating systems and software. - The console terminal is used for booting and for system management operations.